tx-lin/vmSafeguard/README.md

 - ESXi(s) Server operational and available trought your local network :)
 - All machines of your ESXi need to have the VMwareTools, without it, EWMT can't be a run correctly
 - SSH service activated in your ESXi
+- SSH password less -> ssh-key pair between the two host for the authentication

 ## :pushpin: Installation (Easyest) 1/2